apify/browser-pool/README.md

     const page1 = await browserPool.newPage();
     // You can interact with the page as you're used to. await page1.goto('https://example.com');
+    // When you're done, close the page. await page1.close();

     // Opens a second page in the same browser. const page2 = await browserPool.newPage();

-    // When you're done, clean up the browser pool. await browserPool.destroy();
+    // When everything's finished, tear down the pool. await browserPool.destroy();
 })();
 ```